Zibusiso-Mangoye/trading_gold/README.md

 ![img](img/architecture.jpg)

 ## User Instructions
-The timeframe used to trade gold is a matter of personal preference however as stated by [Justforex, 2021](https://justforex.com/education/forex-articles/best-time-to-trade-gold#:~:text=To%20make%20the%20best%20out,trigger%20significant%20gold%20price%20changes.), it is best to trade during times of high volume on intraday timeframes.
+The timeframe used to trade gold is a matter of personal preference however as stated by [Justforex, 2021][justforex], it is best to trade during times of high volume on intraday timeframes.
 The dashboard shows price at 15 minute intervals to make looking for entry points easier.
 It also shows COT data and sentiment data.
-More details on how to use these asset can be found [here](https://www.dailyfx.com/education/market-sentiment).
+More details on how to use these KPIs can be found [here](https://www.dailyfx.com/education/market-sentiment).

 ## Developer Instructions